The Victorian Education Excellence Awards celebrate the outstanding efforts of educators who change the lives of students.

 'By developing my students' reflective and critical thinking abilities – I strive to proactively engage them with their learning journey.'

 John is recognised for his commitment to help students extend their skills and take on new challenges.
-He endeavors to engage them in meaningful experiences that contribute to personal development, and reinforce positive academic growth.
+He endeavours to engage them in meaningful experiences that contribute to personal development, and reinforce positive academic growth.

 'I believe that aspiration and achievement follow engagement and wellbeing, and there's no greater satisfaction than helping students to accomplish this.'